nghyane/Private-IPFS-Cluster-Data-Replication/README.md

 3.  **Check**:

-    We can go open docker container terminal with `docker exec -it <container> /bin/sh` command, then we can test the IPFS cluster with the following commands:
+    We can go open docker container terminal with `docker exec -it <container> /bin/sh` command, then we can test the IPFS with the following commands:

     Make sure all necessary files are in place: